-Is UPS SurePost® Right for Your Small Parcel Shipments?
+Is UPS SurePost® Right For Your Small Package Shipping?

 Small parcels might be compact, but they bring big logistic challenges.
 For carriers, these challenges come mostly in the last mile.
 Weaving a truck through tight city streets or across long rural routes for doorstep delivery creates surcharges and fees that make shippers cringe.
 And with the recent boom in e-commerce shipping, which shows no signs of slowing, small package challenges will continue to grow.

 If last-mile delivery for these orders is costly and consumers expect free or low-cost shipping, how can small and mid-size businesses (SMBs) – who don’t have the same resources as big-box retailers – compete?
 To address this problem, UPS® created UPS SurePost®.
 The shipping network and services offered by this program helps SMBs stay competitive with their small parcel services and streamline parcel shipping operations overall.

 Getting the most value out of SurePost comes down to fit – having the right operations, customers and order profiles.
 Here, we explain how this UPS program may benefit your business and open doors.

 What is UPS SurePost?

 SurePost is an economy, residential-bound ground service designed for small, lightweight business-to-consumer (B2C) parcels.
 This delivery network combines UPS ground trucks and hubs with the local delivery infrastructure of the United States Postal Service (USPS) for last-mile logistics.
 Built for daily, local deliveries, USPS brings hundreds of years of service that make it an ideal UPS partner for residential deliveries.

 B2C shippers fulfilling at least 10 small package shipments per day could benefit greatly from this lower-cost ground service – as long as their packages fit the parameters.
 Shipments need to be lightweight with a small footprint so they fit comfortably in a mail truck.
 These parcels should: